Datquangbui1011/Weatherio/README.md

 This project is a responsive weather application built with Vanilla JavaScript and the OpenWeather API.
 It provides real-time weather updates, including:

   Current Weather: Temperature, humidity, wind, and icons.
   5-Day Forecast: Trends for the upcoming days.
   Today's Highlights: Air quality, UV index, and more.
   Hourly Forecast: Predictions for the next 24 hours.
   Error Handling: Custom 404 page for invalid searches.
   Responsive Design: Optimized for desktop and mobile.
-Perfect for developers learning API integration and creating intuitive, user-friendly applications.

 ## Tech Stack